oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 Authorization servers issuing a refresh token in response to a token request using the client attestation mechanism as defined by this draft MUST bind the refresh token to the Client Instance and its associated public key, and NOT just the client as specified in section 6 {{RFC6749}}.
 To prove this binding, the Client Instance MUST use the client attestation mechanism when refreshing an access token.
 The client MUST also use the same key that was present in the "cnf" claim of the client attestation that was used when the refresh token was issued.

-## Binding of OAuth protocol artefacts
+## Binding of OAuth protocol artifacts

 Authorization servers using Attestation-Based Client Authentication are RECOMMENDED to bind relevant protocol artifacts to the Client Instance and its associated public key where possible, and NOT just the client as specified in section 6 {{RFC6749}}.
 Examples of these artifacts include but are not limited to: